 The genetic deficiencies above play a key role in affecting the hormones and chemicals involved in eating behaviour and metabolism.

-This medication, Setmelanotide should only be given to children with obesity who have had confirmed genetic tests, which are positive for any variants in POMC, PCSK1, or LEPR genes and are considered to be the cause for weight gain.
-Setmelanotide should not be given if there is only a suspicion of POMC, PCSK1, or LEPR deficiency or any other genetic syndromes.
+This medication, setmelanotide should only be given to children with obesity who have had confirmed genetic tests, which are positive for any variants in POMC, PCSK1, or LEPR genes and are considered to be the cause for weight gain. setmelanotide should not be given if there is only a suspicion of POMC, PCSK1, or LEPR deficiency or any other genetic syndromes.
 The commonest form of genetic problem leading to obesity is MC4R gene mutation.
+Setmelanotide is however, not currently approved for MC4R.

 You can read more on the FDA website: https://www.fda.gov/drugs/drug-safety-and-availability/fda-approves-first-treatment-weight-management-people-certain-rare-genetic-conditions